Care, Just a Click Away

 Charging/outlets - Locate charging stations or outlets and evaluate its proximity to other hospital services, especially dining tables and sitting areas.

 Most tasks were rated as a 3/5 difficulty.
-However, we found the following constrains:
+However, we found an essential constrain

-Services (Parking Cashier, detours) are not communicated online
+Services and amenities (Parking, cashier, detours) are not communicated online

 Field Study at UWMC-Montlake

-6 moderated tests were conducted via Zoom or in person
+6 moderated “talk-aloud“ tests via Zoom or in person

-Test scripts and tasks were developed by the team with sponsor input
+Test scripts and tasks developed by the team with sponsor input

 Initial User Testing